The Iron Mask, 2019.

 The saving grace is when production finally focuses on China towards the third act – that’s when the fantastical elements kick in and the folklore element proves to be entertaining enough aside from more silly character portrayals.
 Flemyng gets his chance to shine over the second hour in a blend of Indiana Jones/Tomb Raider/The Lord of the Rings adventures, and thankfully the pace calms a little to at least be more focused on one arc rather than three or four.

-The production of The Iron Mask is tiresome to watch when it becomes very apparent this is anything but what Western markets are used.
+The production of The Iron Mask is tiresome to watch when it becomes very apparent this is anything but what Western markets are used to.
 The cheap visual effects and range of actors makes it feel like a TV movie compared to what it would feel like with authentic voices and a reduction of so many production companies and individuals.
 And as for the iron mask of the title?
 It bears little to no relevance to the core story.

 To save anyone the hardship of watching this on the Chan/Schwarzenegger unification, they share approximately 9 minutes of screen time, with under 3 minutes of badly staged, body doubled ham-fisted fighting.
 Do NOT watch expecting anything beyond this – they don’t even leave their prime location or change costumes until a few seconds before their time is up.